Mpox (monkeypox): What You Need to Know

 - Avoid contact with infected animals.

-Supply of the monkeypox vaccine is limited.
+Supply of the mpox vaccine is limited.
 San Mateo County Health makes doses available for those at highest risk as they receive them.
 Those who meet the eligibility criteria for priority groups listed at this website can fill out a “Monkeypox Vaccination Interest Form” on the same webpage.